+- Extra-Credit:

-- Extra-Credit: - See performed shows (points TBD)
+- See performed shows (points TBD)

 Theatre doesn't exist in a vacuum.
 See what's going on in the world!
-There's always something to take away that will raise one's awareness in the theatre arts.
-Points for attending performances will vary depending on the quality of the response to them.
+There's always something to take away that will raise your awareness in the theatre arts.
+Points for attending performances will vary depending on the quality of your response to them.